rosneuro/rosneuro_buffers/README.md

 # ROSNeuro Buffers package
 The package provides a generic interface to implement buffers.
 Different types of buffers can be independently developed and dynamically loaded through the interface.
-Currently, the **ROS-Neuro** provides the following plugins:
+Currently, the package provides a plugin to implement a RingBuffer.

-- [rosneuro_buffers_ringbuffer](https://github.com/rosneuro/rosneuro_buffers_ringbuffer) (Implementation of FIFO ring buffer)

 ## Requirements
 rosneuro_buffers has been tested with the following configuration: